Tezza's Rest Home Residents Blog | Forums | Guestbook | Collection Home | Up to classic-computers.org.nz

 This is another one of my pristine units.

 It's also bundled with a 1541-II disk drive.
 Yes, the rumours are true.
 Loading from a c-64 disk has to be one of the slowest and most painful waits in microcomputing.
 It takes me back to the days of waiting for TRS-80 tape software to load at 500 baud!
 The drive seems pretty reliable though.
 Its intelligent features are put to good use for converting web-sourced disk images into real disks using a special adaptor connecting it to my PC via the parallel port.
-The drive is not really as yellowed as it appears in the photo.
-The flash just seems to bring out that colour.
+Alternatively I can use the SD2IEC floppy drive replacement.

 When I took ownership of this computer the keyboard was dark brown!
 Someone had obviously replaced the original with an older one.
 I sourced the correct one from a parts machines and restored it to its classic configuration.